 Strasburg real estate is some of the most expensive in Missouri, although Strasburg house values don't compare to the most expensive real estate in the U.S.

-Strasburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Strasburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Strasburg is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Strasburg who work in food service (22.22%), office and administrative support (19.75%), and sales jobs (8.64%).

 Of important note, Strasburg is also a city of artists.
 Strasburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Strasburg’s character.